CharlesHolbrow/synk/README.md

 - A sync client makes a websocket connection to the synk server using the `synk-js` npm package.
 - The client 'subscribes' to zero or more subscription keys.
 - The server sends the current state of any objects within the provided subscription keys.
 - The client constructs a JavaScript objects for each synk object.
-As the application developer, you create this object by extending the provided class.
+As the application developer, you must create this object to satisfy the `synk-js` interface.
+It must have the `constructor`, `update`, and `teardown` methods as specified by the `synk-js` library.

 This library is made to handle certain certain cases that other libraries are not:

 - Assume that the client is always changing their subscription key set.
 - Assume that synk objects may move.
 The object's subscription key may be updated. - Ensure that client cache stays up to date, and no objects are 'lost' as a result of the client changing.
+- Messages sent to clients are not passed through the database.
+- When synk Objects are loaded into memory, they 'belong' to a given process.
+This avoids a race condition, while providing significant performance benefits over when most of the mutations originate on the server.
+(In a traditional web server, it is expected that most modifications we be as a result of user action).

-You (the developer) are responsible for implementing the required go interfaces.
-And javascript constructors.
+You (the developer) are responsible for implementing the required go interfaces and JavaScript classes.